microsoft/botbuilder-js/libraries/botbuilder-core/etc/botbuilder-core.api.md

 import { Assertion } from 'botbuilder-stdlib';
 import { Attachment } from 'botframework-schema';
 import { AudioCard } from 'botframework-schema';
+import { AuthenticateRequestResult } from 'botframework-connector';
+import { AuthenticationConfiguration } from 'botframework-connector';
+import { BotFrameworkAuthentication } from 'botframework-connector';
 import { BotFrameworkClient } from 'botframework-connector';
 import { CardAction } from 'botframework-schema';
 import { CardImage } from 'botframework-schema';
 import { ChannelAccount } from 'botframework-schema';
+import { ClaimsIdentity } from 'botframework-connector';
 import { Configuration } from 'botbuilder-dialogs-adaptive-runtime-core';
+import { ConnectorClientOptions } from 'botframework-connector';
+import { ConnectorFactory } from 'botframework-connector';
 import { ConversationReference } from 'botframework-schema';
 import { HeroCard } from 'botframework-schema';
 import { InputHints } from 'botframework-schema';